cap-js/cds-intellij/README.md

 #### IDE Logs

 Logs produced by the IDE can be found by opening the *Help* menu and selecting *Show Log in <platform-dependent tool>*.
-See [here](https://intellij-support.jetbrains.com/hc/en-us/articles/207241085-Locating-IDE-log-files) for more information.
+See [Locating IDE log files](https://intellij-support.jetbrains.com/hc/en-us/articles/207241085-Locating-IDE-log-files) for more information.

 #### LSP Logs